 A: Yes!
 Mothers’ Milk Bank has donors from all over the United States.
-There are over 60 Donation and Outreach Centers affiliated with Mothers’ Milk Bank where you can drop off your milk, and they’ll take care of sending it to us.
-If none of these are convenient for you, then Mothers’ Milk Bank will send you an insulated box with prepaid overnight shipping labels, instructions, and ice packs so that you can ship the milk to us directly.
+There are more than 70 Donation and Outreach Centers affiliated with Mothers’ Milk Bank where you can drop off your milk, and they’ll take care of sending it to us.
+If none of these locations are convenient for you, then Mothers’ Milk Bank will send you an insulated box with prepaid overnight shipping labels, instructions, and ice packs so that you can ship the milk to us directly.

 Q: Can I donate previously collected milk?

 A: Yes!
 Mothers’ Milk Bank can take previously collected milk as long as it was collected less than eight to ten months ago and has been in the freezer the whole time.
 We just need to go through the screening process with you to make sure you were following our medication restrictions and weren’t sick at any time while collecting the milk.

 Q: Is there a minimum amount that I would be expected to donate?

 A: We do ask that our donors aim for a total overall donation of at least 150 ounces.
 This does not need to be donated all at once, though.
 A fully lactating mother can donate until her child is 18-months old.
 As a non-profit organization, this goal helps us make sure we are spending our limited time and resources wisely.